 Complaints

-Complaints regarding the DHS Coordinated Transportation System, transportation providers, vehicles, drivers, and/or passengers shall be handled promptly and objectively.
-Transportation Providers (TP) may file a complaint directly with the Regional Transportation Office (RTO); all other parties, including consumers, must work with their Human Service Provider (HSP) to file a complaint.
-The HSP shall complete a Complaint Form (Appendix 6 – Complaint Form) and send it to the appropriate RTO on behalf of the party submitting a complaint.
+Complaints regarding the DHS Coordinated Transportation Services, will be handled promptly and objectively.
+Transportation Providers (TP) should file complaints with the Regional Transportation Office (RTO).
+Complaints from all other parties, to include complaints from individuals, must work with the individual’s Human Service Provider (HSP).
+It is the HSPs responsibility to complete Complaint Forms (Appendix 6 – Complaint Form) on behalf of the party submitting a complaint.

 Transportation Providers must submit to the Regional Transportation Office a written document that details their processes/protocols to report and respond to accidents, incidents, and complaints.
-The protocols must address sub-contractor compliance and outline remedies for poor performance (to include poor drive behaviors).
-Under no circumstances should a driver secure and transport a consumer using a wheelchair with receiving wheelchair securement training.
+The protocols must address subcontractor compliance and outline remedies for poor performance.
+Under no circumstances should a driver secure and transport a consumer using a wheelchair without receiving wheelchair securement training.

 Accident and Incident Reporting

-All urgent incidents and accidents must be reported to the authorities by calling 911 and to the RTO.
-Refer to Chapter 3 for additional information on incident and accident reporting.
+All accidents and incidents must be tracked and reported to the RTO and if applicable the appropriate authorities.
+All urgent incidents and accidents must be reported to the authorities by calling 911 and to the RTO immediately.

 Passenger Incidents